Welcome To My Culinary & Holistic Lifestyle Blog!

 Making health-building swaps is a gradual process, in taking a sustainable approach.

-Step 1: Assess the overall number of products that form your daily personal care routines.
+STEP 1: Assess the overall number of products that form your daily personal care routines.
 Are all of the products necessary?
 How might the volume of products be paired down?

-Step 2: Evaluate the products you move through most frequently – choose 1-3 of them as a starting point.
+STEP 2: Evaluate the products you move through most frequently – choose 1-3 of them as a starting point.

-Step 3: Take a close look at the ingredients in each of their ingredient lists.
+STEP 3: Take a close look at the ingredients in each of their ingredient lists.
 Are they recognizable?
 Pronounceable?
 What do they do?

 This is where the empowerment starts to grow!